Advertiser Disclosure

 How many points does the Amex Platinum card earn per dollar spent?

-The Amex Platinum card earns 5 points per dollar on airfare purchases and 1 point per dollar on everything else.
-This makes the card great for purchasing airfare, but you will want to put all other spending on another credit card.
+The Amex Platinum card earns 5 points per $1 on airfare purchases (up to $500,000 per year) and 1 point per $1 on everything else.

 Can I combine points earned with my Amex Platinum card with points earned with other Amex cards?